 The Funds may invest in mortgage-backed securities, such as those issued by the Government National Mortgage Association ("GNMA"), Federal National Mortgage Association ("FNMA"), Federal Home Loan Mortgage Corporation ("FHLMC") or certain foreign issuers.
 Mortgage-backed securities represent direct or indirect participations in, or are secured by and payable from, mortgage loans secured by real property.
 The mortgages backing these securities include, among other mortgage instruments, conventional 30-year fixed-rate mortgages, 15-year fixed-rate mortgages, graduated payment mortgages and adjustable rate mortgages.
 The government or the issuing agency typically guarantees the payment of interest and principal of these securities.
 However, the guarantees do not extend to the securities' yield or value, which are likely to vary inversely with fluctuations in interest rates, nor do the guarantees extend to the yield or value of a Fund's shares.
-These securities are "pass-through" instruments, through which the holders receive a share of all interest and vendors based on the maturity of the underlying instruments and the associated average life assumption.
+These securities generally are "pass-through" instruments, through which the holders receive a share of all interest and principal payments from the mortgages underlying the securities, net of certain fees.
+Yields on pass-through securities are typically quoted by investment dealers and vendors based on the maturity of the underlying instruments and the associated average life assumption.
 The average life of pass-through pools varies with the maturities of the underlying mortgage loans.
 A pool's term may be shortened by unscheduled or early payments of principal on the underlying mortgages.
 The occurrence of mortgage prepayments is affected by various factors, including the level of interest rates, general economic conditions, the location, scheduled maturity and age of the mortgage and other social and demographic conditions.
 Because prepayment rates of individual pools vary widely, it is not possible to predict accurately the average life of a particular pool.
 For pools of fixed-rate 30-year mortgages in a stable interest rate environment, a common industry practice in the U.S. has been to assume that prepayments will result in a 12-year average life, although it may vary depending on numerous factors.
 At present, pools, particularly those with loans with other maturities or different characteristics, are priced on an assumption of average life determined for each pool.
-In periods of falling interest rates, the rate of prepayment tends to increase, thereby shortening the actual average life of a pool of mortgage-related securities.
+In periods of falling interest rates, the rate of prepayment tends to increase, thereby shortening the actual average life of a pool of mortgagerelated securities.
 Conversely, in periods of rising rates the rate of prepayment tends to decrease, thereby lengthening the actual average life of the pool.
 However, these effects may not be present, or may differ in degree, if the mortgage loans in the pools have adjustable interest rates or other special payment terms, such as a prepayment charge.
 Actual prepayment experience may cause the yield of mortgage-backed securities to differ from the assumed average life yield.
 Reinvestment of prepayments may occur at higher or lower interest rates than the original investment, thus affecting a Fund's yield.